trambarhq/trambar/admin/src/instructions/server/server-summary-gitlab.en.md

 "Developer" role to all users coming from GitLab.

 **Site URL** - The URL of the Trambar website.
 It's set in the Settings page.
-It's used to form the redirect URL.
+It's used to form the callback URL.

-**Redirect URI** - You will need this URL when you create an app in GitLab.
+**Callback URI** - You will need this URL when you create an app in GitLab.
 First, log into GitLab as an administrator.
 Go to the *Applications* page in the admin area (the wrench icon).
 Press the *New Application* button.
 Enter a name for the application (e.g. _Rick's Trambar_).
 Then copy this URL into